 If there’s one feature that a lot of us can appreciate in modern-day automatic cars, it’s that most of them now come with a manual mode.
 Back then, you’d think such a luxury would be exclusive to the likes of sports cars, but nowadays it’s so common that even mass-market sedans like the Honda City or pickups like the Toyota Hilux have it.

 That being said, despite it being almost standard tech, there are still many who opt not to use it simply because they’re unsure how to.
 It’s not something a lot of people—especially newbie drivers or those inexperienced with an automatic—can simply read in an owner’s manual and go out and try for themselves.
-Lucky for those people, we’re here to run them through the easy process of using the manual mode in an automatic car.
+Lucky for those people, we’re here to run them through the easy process of using the manual mode in automatic cars.

 First things first, let’s talk about the feature itself.
 The manual mode in an automatic gearbox is exactly what its name suggests: It gives the drive almost full control (more on this later) over the automatic gearbox as if he were driving a car with a stick shift.
 It allows up or downshifts on demand, albeit without having to operate a clutch.